sauloaalmeida/ligaclash/README.md

  - Decrease by 1 star,  the number of stars of the attack: If a player attack a opponent village with TH level lower then it self.
       Ex.: If a th12 attack a th11 (or a th10) and get only 2 stars.
 In the end of war, the system will count only 1 star, to the final summary.
  - Increase by 1 star,  the number of stars of the attack: If a player attack a opponent village with TH level lower then it self.
       Ex.: If a th12 attack a th13 (or a th14) and get only 2 stars.
-In the end of war, the system will count only 1 star, to the final summary.
+In the end of war, the system will count only 3 star, to the final summary.
+ - If a player don't attack: It will be put in the end of the list of players bonus candidates.

+After each war, using the link Results, its possible see how players are performing during the current league.

+I think that's all